 Should you have any technical questions about your placement test, please contact the Director of the Language Resource Center, Michael Jones (email@example.com ).

 For questions regarding your score and placement, or to schedule an oral interview, please consult the Spanish section head.

 Advanced Placement and International Baccalaureate

-Students who have Spanish AP or IB scores must:
+Students who have Spanish AP (Spanish Language and Culture and/or Spanish Literature and Culture) or IB scores must:

 - Take the online placement test;